SacRT light rail: Low-floor modernization project

 Sacramento Light Rail system is over 30 years old, and its existing train cars and stations are aging.
-SacRT is currently modernizing the system, including new trains, station platforms, and increased services.
-The construction work will continue for five years until 2027.
-RT recently bought 55 new low-floor Siemens vehicles, that allow passengers to directly enter trains at nearly floor level instead of walking up stairs.
-Those new trains recently started a rigorous three-step testing process in early 2023.
+SacRT began a 5-year modernization project in 2023, including new trains, station platforms, and increased services.
+The construction work will continue until 2027.

+In 2023, RT started purchasing new low-floor Siemens S700 vehicles that allow passengers to directly enter trains at nearly floor level instead of walking up stairs.
+Those new trains began a rigorous three-step testing process in early 2023 and entered service on September 1, 2024.

-The system's station platforms on the Blue and Gold Lines are currently being raised to 8 in above the top of the rail to allow a small bridge plate (on the new trains) to be used to load passengers who require it.
-However, the five stations constructed after 2006 were already designed for low-floor vehicles and will not require modification.
-As of November 2023, those new trains will go into service in the summer of 2024.
+As part of the low floor train project, station platforms are being raised to 8 in above the top of the rail to allow a small bridge plate (on the new trains) to be used to load passengers who require it.
+The five stations constructed after 2006 were already designed for low-floor vehicles and do not require modification.
 RT raises platforms in two phases, with half (two car lengths) of a platform (generally four car lengths) taken out of service during construction.
-Currently Blue Line construction has been paused til early 2026 where upgrades for three car train S700 train sets will resume on the Blue Line along with retrofitting Gold Line stations that are not three car set capable.
+Gold Line station modification was completed in summer 2024, while Blue Line station modification is ongoing as of April 2026.

-Another component of the project will improve service to four stations in the Folsom area, which are currently the only ones with 30-minute service intervals during the day.
-To increase frequency to every 15 minutes, a second track will be added between Park Shore Drive and Bidwell Street to allow more trains to pass through in both directions.
-Since the second track passes through Glenn station, a new second platform will be built there.
-Construction began on January 2, 2024.
+One component of the project involved improving service on the Gold Line to four stations in the Folsom area.
+Prior to 2025, service intervals were limited to 30 minutes between Sunrise and Historic Folsom stations.
+To increase frequency, a second track was added between Park Shore Drive and Bidwell Street to allow more trains to pass through in both directions, and a second platform was built at Glenn station.
+Construction began on January 2, 2024 and finished in January 2025, resulting in increased frequency through a hybrid schedule involving a mix of 15 and 30 minute headways.

-On October 24, SacRT announced they received another round of funding for 10 additional S700 LRVs to their existing order of 45 out of the contract option of up to 76 units.
+On October 24, 2025, SacRT announced they received another round of funding for 10 additional S700 LRVs to their existing order of 45 out of the contract option of up to 76 units.
 In addition, "SacRT is converting 17 of the 19 light rail stations along the Blue Line to accommodate the height requirement of the new low-floor light rail vehicles, making the system more accessible by eliminating the need to climb stairs to board the vehicles.
 With this funding, SacRT now has enough money to complete the conversion at all stations."

+On December 11, 2025, SacRT announced they acquired additional funding for 4 new S700 LRV's, to add to their undisclosed previous order of an additional 4 on top of the previously announced 55, for a total of 63 S700 LRVs ordered out of their option of 76.
+2 of these S700s would be dedicated to the future Riverfront Street Car line to West Sacramento if/when that is built.